isomerpages/nea-cgs/index.md

   - infopic:
       title: Contact Us
       id: infopic
-      description: |-
-        If you have any enquiries or feedback, you may wish to:

-        Submit your enquiries online via the Online Feedback Form
+      description: "If you have any enquiries or feedback, you may wish to:  Submit your enquiries online via the Online Feedback Form"
       button: Online Feedback Form
       url: http://www.nea.gov.sg/feedback
       image: /images/Home/cpt_homepage.png